 Many of my research projects have applied outcomes, and I am interested in working with community members to shape policies that promote both human welfare and environmental sustainability.
-I also collaborate frequently with Chinese colleagues from Sichuan University, Sichuan Nationalities Research Institute, Yunnan University, and Yunnan Academy of Social Sciences.
-Currently (2006-2011), I am working on a collaborative research project with several Oregon State University colleagues, including Dr. Desiree Tullos (Biological and Ecological Engineering) and Dr. Aaron Wolf (Geosciences).
-The project, which is funded by the National Science Foundation, examines the social, economic and ecological effects of dams on the Nu River and the Upper Mekong River in Yunnan, China.
-[Link to project: http://rivers.bee.oregonstate.edu/CHINA_DAM_STUDY/index.html]
+I collaborate frequently with Chinese colleagues from Minzu University of China, Sichuan Nationalities Research Institute, Yunnan University, and Yunnan Academy of Social Sciences.
+Recently I have been working on several projects related to water resources and dam construction in China.
+One project called the Integrative Dam Assessment Model (IDAM) is a collaboration with several Oregon State University Colleagues and received financial support from the National Science Foundation.
+Another project involved interviews with policy makers and NGO staff members dealing with water management issues in China; this project was supported by a Fulbright Senior Research Scholar Fellowship.

 Prior to joining the Anthropology Department at OSU, I worked for two years as a research contractor at the Alaska Fisheries Science Center in Seattle, Washington, one of several major research facilities of the National Oceanic and Atmospheric Administration (NOAA).
 I worked in the Economics and Social Science Research Program, primarily on a project called "Fishing Communities of the North Pacific".
 My role in that project included researching how coastal Alaskan communities manage and use fishery resources, assessing the state of community viability by using social and economic indicators, and writing reports for intra-agency policymakers.
 As a result of this experience, I maintain a strong side interest in natural resource management and fisheries.